 Prohibited Use:

 - Unauthorized AI Tools: AI tools that lack a university contract and appropriate data-sharing controls are not approved for use with Controlled or Confidential university information.
-This includes free or non-UT-managed versions of AI tools like ChatGPT and Copilot.
+This includes free or non-UT-managed versions of AI tools like ChatGPT and Copilot, and AI Detection software.

 - Sensitive Information: Student records subject to FERPA, health information, proprietary information, and any other data classified as Confidential or Controlled must not be used with unauthorized AI tools.